adambard/learnxinyminutes-docs/cobol.html.markdown

                            25 YESNEST3                  OCCURS 10.
                                30 YESNEST4              OCCURS 10.
       * They don't have to be indented by 4 every time in column B. But
-      * it has to be more than the one above.
+      * it should be more than the one above.
                                    35 YESNEST5          OCCURS 10.
                                     45 YESNEST6         OCCURS 10000000.
                           *> It also doesn't have to be on the same row.